jdiasn/lidarwind/README.rst

 .. image:: https://codecov.io/gh/jdiasn/lidarSuit/branch/main/graph/badge.svg?token=CEZM17YY3I
    :target: https://codecov.io/gh/jdiasn/lidarSuit

-lidarSuit is an open-source Python project to retrieve wind speed and direction profiles from Doppler lidar observations from the WindCube-200s, and it was developed to be easy to use.
+lidarwind is an open-source Python project to retrieve wind speed and direction profiles from Doppler lidar observations from the WindCube-200s, and it was developed to be easy to use.
 It can retrieve wind profiles from the 6-beam and DBS scanning strategies and allow users to set the signal-to-noise ratio threshold to reduce the noise.
 It also calculates the Reynolds stress tensor matrix elements from the 6-beam observations.

-lidarSuit is a result of an effort to create an environment where it would be flexible and easy to process the observations from the WindCube Doppler lidar.
+lidarwind is a result of an effort to create an environment where it would be flexible and easy to process the observations from the WindCube Doppler lidar.
 Its development started in 2021 when I had to retrieve wind profiles from the 6-beam observations.

 This current version focuses on the WindCube's observations, and the wind retrievals are dedicated to the 6-beam and DBS observations.
 However, it can be expanded to other Doppler lidar observations and scanning strategies.